jgwentworth92/GutenbergV2/readme.md

 4. Click on the "Produce Message" button on the top right.

-5. Enter the GitHub repo URL in the "Message Value" field, with this format:
+5. Enter the GitHub repo owner and URL in the "Value" field, in this format:

     ```json
     {